Peugeot 108 hatchback - Practicality & boot space

 There’s enough room in the Peugeot 108 for four – at a squeeze

 If you plan on carrying passengers regularly, we'd recommend the five-door model, which makes access to the rear considerably easier.
-Unfortunately for bargain-hunters, the basic Access trim is only available as a three-door, but all the other (more expensive) models can be chosen with three or five doors.
+Handily, that version is now the only one available, as the three-door version has been discontinued.

 The Peugeot 108 is just 3.5 metres long – even shorter than a Hyundai i10 – so nipping through traffic and into parking spaces is a breeze.
 All-round visibility is good, too, making this a great town car.